DAMONYLY/General_detection/README.md

 sh voc2coco.sh
 ```
 ### 2. Setting the config file and run

+Change the parameters in config/xx.yaml.
+More information can be found here
 ```
 # Change the parameters in config/xx.yaml
 # Run train.py